plone/documentation/old-reference-manuals/archgenxml/third-party-product-integration/relations.rst

 Basics
 ------
 As an option on command line, up to a tagged-value on model-level or on a single UML-Association you just define the ``relation_implementation`` and set it to ``relations``.
-A directed Assoziation results in one Relation.
+A directed Association results in one Relation.

 **Give the association and its assoziation ends names.** They'll be used as the names for the RelationField.
-If you dont want a field turn it off by setting a tagged value ``generate_reference_fields`` on class (or package, model) level to ``0``.
+If you don't want a field turn it off by setting a tagged value ``generate_reference_fields`` on class (or package, model) level to ``0``.

 Inverse Relation
 ----------------